zeokku/arduino-hardware-wallet/readme.md

 It should work on any Arduino IDE compatible microcontroller though

-Fun fact: this sketch uses 30324 bytes (94%) of Arduino 2.0 program memory
+Fun fact: this sketch uses 30324 bytes (94%) of Teensy 2.0 program memory

 ## Building